Mysterious Hornet Spook Light In Missouri

 The Hornet Spook Light was mostly unknown to outsiders until the end of World War II, but locals have always been aware of this mysterious enigma.

-According to locals the best time to watch the mysterious orange orb is between the hours of 10:00 p.m. and midnight.
-If you park and sit very still and silently on Oklahoma East 50 Road, four miles south of the three-state junction of Kansas, Missouri and Oklahoma in Ottawa County, Oklahoma and looking to the west, there is a good chance you can see the mysterious Hornet Spook Light.
+According to locals, the best time to watch the mysterious orange orb is between 10:00 p.m. and midnight.
+If you park and sit very still and silently on Oklahoma East 50 Road, four miles south of the three-state junction of Kansas, Missouri, and Oklahoma in Ottawa County, Oklahoma, and look to the west, there is a good chance you can see the mysterious Hornet Spook Light.

 Many people have tried, but nobody can tell for certain what causes the earth lights along the Missouri/Oklahoma border.
 There are naturally several theories.

-The phenomenon is known as foxfire and it is a soft glow or light coming from the leaf-covered ground or dead wood.
+The phenomenon is known as foxfire, which is a soft glow of light coming from leaf-covered ground or dead wood.

 It is often called “will-o’-the-wisp” or “faerie fire.”